tarikdahnoun/Plotting/README.md

 # Plotting
 Introduction to Scientific Computing Assignment 1

-Practicing using matplotlib and numpy
+Practice using the funamentals of python.
+We create functions, use libraries such as matplotlib and numpy, and implement common computing techniques.